wbudic/LifeLog/Current Development Check List.md

 * Provide office share link for main.inf linked categories, No login required but not log creation or search is possible.
 * &#10004; Make the dbname uniform across all source types with Settings, as backups use the file format, not the database name.
 * Static pages setting for the pages directory.
-* Search on multiwords should rank by encounter of words specified and display first.
+* Search on multiple words should rank by encounter of words specified and display first.
 (That one is difficult)
 * Search button should be an and on previous views settings.
-Otherwise lists entries of other categories containg an word.
+Otherwise lists entries of other categories containing an word.
 * Provide markdown text functionality to html pages.
-For quick vanila plain documentation.
+For quick vanilla plain documentation.
 * Auto collapse/expand on multi line logs by 0-none as default.
-Setting to 1 or more showes only that number of lines.
+Setting to 1 or more shows only that number of lines.
 (That one is difficult)
+* &#10004; Edit button to show if hidden is the log entry section.
 * &#10004; Implement title bolding on logs using markdown, so tags can be avoided, for multiline logs.
 * &#10004; Multi db driver type support.
 Earth stage requires same SQL related code to work on at least one more DBMS type other than SQLight.
-  * PostgreSQL is most likelly candidate as MySQL is not easy to install for the average user.
+  * PostgreSQL is most likely candidate as MySQL is not easy to install for the average user.
-  * Developing and adopting to MySQL or any other system is not prerogative, as it works well as it is with inbuild simplicity.
+  * Developing and adopting to MySQL or any other system is not prerogative, as it works well as it is with inbuilt simplicity.

 ### v.2.0 SUN RC2 Encountered